Dallas Stars: 2008–2011: Team difficulties and transition seasons

-After missing the playoffs for the third consecutive season, Dallas fired coach Marc Crawford on April 12, 2011.
-In the spring of 2011, according to Darren Dreger of TSN, the team had been "financially managed" by the league for over a year.
+To start the 2011 off-season, according to Darren Dreger of TSN, the team had been "financially managed" by the league for over a year.
 On June 16, 2011, Dallas hired Glen Gulutzan to be head coach, making him the sixth coach since the franchise's move from Minnesota.
 On September 13, 2011, lenders voted to agree to have the Stars file for bankruptcy and sold at auction.
 On September 21, 2011, Mike Modano announced his retirement from the league.
 By October 22, 2011, competing bids to buy the club were due.
 Vancouver businessman and Kamloops Blazers owner Tom Gaglardi's bid was the only one submitted, clearing the way for him to enter the final stages of taking over ownership of the team.
 Gaglardi's purchase was approved by the NHL Board of Governors on November 18, 2011.
 A bankruptcy court judge approved the bid for an enterprise value of $240 million.
 First lien creditors got about 75 cents on the dollar.
 The Stars lost $38 million during their last fiscal year and $92 million over the last three seasons.

-Tom Gaglardi era and Finals trip (2011–present)

 As the new owner, Gaglardi's first move was bringing back former Stars President Jim Lites to once again take the reins as team president and CEO.
-To begin the 2011–12 season, the Stars once again jumped out to a fast start, going 22–15–1 through the first 38 games of the season.
+To begin the 2011–12 season, the Stars once again jumped out to a fast start, going 23-17-1 through the first 41 games of the season.
 However, when the second half of the season began, the Stars slumped through the months of January and February, before getting hot again in late February.
 Throughout March, the Stars regained the lead of the Pacific Division.
 Beginning on March 26, 2012, the Stars embarked on a western road trip that saw them visit the Calgary Flames, Edmonton Oilers, Vancouver Canucks and San Jose Sharks.
 Going into the road trip, the Stars were in control of their own destiny, having to gain four points on the road trip to win their first Pacific Division title since the 2005–06 season.
-After the Stars lost 5–4 in Calgary to the Flames, the Stars beat the Oilers two nights later, 3–1.
-This would be their last win of the season, as the Stars were rolled over by the Canucks and Sharks.
-Even though they had lost the division crown, the Stars still had a chance to clinch a playoff spot.
-However, the Stars were eliminated from playoff contention on April 5 in a 2–0 loss to the playoff-bound Nashville Predators.
-The team failed to qualify for the playoffs for the fourth consecutive year, setting a franchise record for futility.
+After the Stars lost 5–4 in Calgary to the Flames on March 26, the Stars beat the Oilers two nights later, 3–1.
+This would be their last win of the season, as the Stars were rolled over by the Canucks and Sharks the next two games.
+The Stars were eliminated from playoff contention on April 5 in a 2–0 loss to the playoff-bound Nashville Predators.
+Despite a winning record once again of 42–35–5 record, the team failed to qualify for the playoffs for the fourth consecutive year missing the 2012 playoffs by six points, setting a franchise record for consecutive seasons without a playoff appearance.